Before you can export data, you must have downloaded the data from the server (or from CAPI files) and accumulated the data.

 Select the Export Data tab.

-Within the Export Data tab, you create Jobs to export.
-Each export job may contain a single or multiple files to export.
+Within the Export Data tab, you create exports.
+Each export may contain a single or multiple files to export.
 For example, you may want to export your data to both a .csv and an SPSS data file.
 As another example, you may need to export the data in a different manner for different clients.
-You can create and save a different job for each client.
-The settings for each job are saved in your project, so you can always go back to a job and repeat the export.
+You can create and save a different export for each client.
+The settings for each export are saved in your project, so you can always go back and repeat the export.

 You can export the data from your Internet questionnaire to one of the following files: